cloudmelon/Cloud-Native-Playbook/08 - Services.md

  ```

-In this specification, the port 8080 is the service going to listen on, it doesn't necessarily to the same port that the containers in the pods are listening on.
-Here the port 80 is where the pod actually listening.
+In this specification, the port 8080 is the **service** going to listen on ( remember these terms are simply from the view point of the service ), it doesn't necessarily to the same port that the containers in the pods are listening on.
+Here the **target port** 80 is where the pod actually listening, is where the service forward the request to.

+The service is in fact like a virtual server inside the node, inside the cluster, it has its own IP address and that IP address is called the cluster IP of the service.
+The **NodePort** here is that we have the port on the node itself which we use to access the webserver externally.

 Create a service using the following :